Call Us

 • Eased Edge: The squared edge with “eased” corners is an excellent edge for the simple lines of a contemporary design.
 This edge also gives counters a thicker look.
 Since the edges are still pointed, spills will drip onto the floor, but the edge is very easy to clean.

-Once you’ve chosen a countertop edge, discuss it with our designer to ensure you like the surface you’ll use for years to come.
+Once you’ve chosen a countertop edge, discuss it with our designers to ensure you like the surface you’ll use for years to come.
+For more insights and to explore our range of luxury kitchen designs, visit our showroom or contact our dedicated team today!

 Let's Talk.